jtjsir/cloudconfig-repo/README.md

 # cloudconfig-repo
-it is a repository for the springcloud config,which serve as a demo
+It is a sample repository which serves the springcloud config.